xhd2015/xgo/README.md

 Then it was archived and no longer maintained by the author himself.
 However, two projects later take over the asm idea and add support for newer go versions and architectures like Apple M1.

-Still, the two does not solve the underlying compatiblility issues introduced by asm, including cross-platform support, the need to write to a read-only section of the execution code and lacking of general mock.
+Still, the two does not solve the underlying compatibility issues introduced by asm, including cross-platform support, the need to write to a read-only section of the execution code and lacking of general mock.

-So developers still get annoying breaked every now and then.
+So developers still get annoying failures every now and then.

 Xgo managed to solve these problems by avoiding low level hacking of the language itself.
 Instead, it relies on the IR representation employed by the go compiler.

-It does a so-called `IR Rewritting` on the fly when the compiler compiles the source code.
+It does a so-called `IR Rewriting` on the fly when the compiler compiles the source code.
 The IR(Intermediate Representation) is closer to the source code rather than the machine code.
 Thus it is much more stable than the monkey solution.

 In conclusion, `xgo` and monkey are compared as the following:
 ||xgo|monkey|